- Search The Registry

 - My Account

 On this date in 1910, Harry Carney was born.
 He was a Black jazz musician.

-Born in Boston, Carney began his music life on clarinet.
+Born in Boston, Carney began his musical life on clarinet.
 He lived not far from Hodges.
 After being noticed by Ellington in 1927 during a working trip to New York City, the famed bandleader talked Carney's parents into allowing their son to join his band.
-He began on alto sax, then shifted almost exclusively to baritone, occasionally playing bass clarinet and clarinet over the years.
-Carney, who for years also acted as Ellington's chief driver, was very closely linked with Duke and his orchestra.
+He began on alto sax, then shifted almost exclusively to baritone, occasionally playing bass and clarinet over the years.
+Carney, who acted as Ellington's chief driver for years, was very closely linked with Duke and his orchestra.

 When one thinks of the sound of the Duke Ellington band, one recalls the sweet alto saxophone tone of Johnny Hodges, the growling plunger mute trumpet sound of Cootie Williams, and the deep, thick, licorice quality of Harry Carney's baritone sax.
 For 45 years, Carney was the low voice in the Ellington orchestra and, perhaps, the greatest baritone player of all time.